agodahdev/Property-Price-Estimator/README.md

 ## The Three Big Questions

-### Question 1: Are London Houses Way More Expensive?
+### Question 1: Do Home Counties Command Premium Prices?
-**What we think:** London houses cost much more than houses anywhere else in the UK.
+**What we discovered:** Wealthy areas around London (Surrey, Buckinghamshire, Hertfordshire) cost more than other UK regions.

-**How we test it:** Compare average London house prices with everywhere else.
+**How we tested it:** Compare average Home Counties prices with other major UK regions.

-**What counts as success:** London houses cost at least 50% more.
+**What we found:** Home Counties properties are 50-80% more expensive than other regions.

+**Why this changed:** Original data showed Surrey and Buckinghamshire as most expensive, not Greater London alone.
+This led us to understand that wealth extends beyond London city boundaries into surrounding premium areas.

 ### Question 2: Are Detached Houses the Most Expensive?
 **What we think:** Detached houses cost the most money compared to other property types.

-**How we test it:** Look at average prices for all house types (detached, semi-detached, terraced, flat)
+**How we test it:** Look at average prices for all house types (detached, semi-detached, terraced, flats).

 **What counts as success:** Detached houses are the most expensive type.